michielgrotenhuis/docs/docs/account/cancel-subscription.md

 You can cancel or change your subscription plan at any time.

-To cancel your current subscription plan, you should downgrade to the Free plan.
+To cancel your current subscription plan, should contact your service provider.

-Your current (paid) subscription plan will be downgraded to the Free plan at the end of the current billing cycle.
+Your current subscription plan will be terminated at the end of the current billing cycle.

 :::caution
-If you would like to cancel the subscription before the end of the billing cycle, be aware that we do not refund the payment for this subscription.
+If you would like to cancel the subscription before the end of the billing cycle, be aware that your service provider might not refund the payment for this subscription.
 :::

 ## Step-by-Step Cancellation Process